tshepang/blog/content/misc/blogging with Pelican.rst

     $ fab

-That's a fabric_ command the uses the instructions found in ``fabfile.py``.
+That's a fabric_ command that uses the instructions found in ``fabfile.py``.
-It builds the site, and then pushes is to GitHub Pages.
+It builds the site, and then pushes it to GitHub Pages.
 It also pushes the sources to Bitbucket.
 Within a minute, the blog will be updated.